Skip to content

 Bathed in the amber glow of old-school terminal nostalgia, this WOPR replica feels like it came straight from the set of the 1983 film WarGames — a must-see movie for anyone looking to understand the hacker mindset.

-Since HouSecCon 2015 (now CYBR.SEC.CON), it has been a fixture at all our events, including this week's OT.SEC.CON.
-Sitting inside the George R. Brown Convention Center, it blends into the environment so naturally that many assume it belongs to the building.
+Since HouSecCon 2015 (now CYBR.SEC.CON.), it has been a fixture at all our events, including this week's CYBR.HAK.CON.

 It belongs to CYBR.SEC.Community CEO Michael Farnum, and its story is rooted in the 2015 conference theme that tapped directly into cybersecurity’s origin myth.